shaldengeki/python-mal/docs/getting_started.rst

 Getting Started with myanimelist
 ================================

 This tutorial will walk you through installing ``myanimelist``, as well how to use it.

-This tutorial assumes you are familiar with Python.
+It assumes you are familiar with Python; if you're not, please look up `one of <http://www.diveintopython.net/toc/index.html>`_ `the many <http://learnpythonthehardway.org/book/>`_ `fantastic Python tutorials <https://developers.google.com/edu/python/>`_ out there before continuing.

 Installing python-mal
 ---------------------